rychipman/mongosql-auth-c/README.md

 # mongosql-auth-c
 A MySQL authentication plugin that implements the client-side of MongoDB-supported authentication mechanisms for the BI Connector.

-Version 1.0 of this plugin will support the following mechanisms:
+Version 1.0 of this plugin supports the following mechanisms:

 - SCRAM-SHA-1
 - PLAIN

+## Supported Platforms

+The plugin is built and tested on the following platorms:

+- Windows (VS2013)
+- OSX 10.12
+- Ubuntu 14.04

+The plugin is built and tested against MySQL 5.7.18 Community Edition.

 ## Installation